Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Tongkat Ali?

-Tongkat ali only makes sense if you are stressed, aging, or running low testosterone, not if you are a healthy young man chasing a boost.
-The most-cited trial (n=63) found 200mg/day dropped cortisol 16% and raised testosterone 37% over 4 weeks, but participants were selected for elevated stress.
-A second study in 76 men with low T moved over 90% of them into the normal range, though without a placebo control.
-A pooled analysis confirms a real but highly variable testosterone increase.
-Most supporting trials are small (n<100) and the fertility data is promising but preliminary.
+Nearly every promising tongkat ali trial studied men who were stressed, aging, or actually running low on testosterone - which is exactly who it makes sense for, and not the healthy young guy hoping for a boost.
+The most-cited trial (63 men) found that 200mg a day dropped cortisol 16% and raised testosterone 37% over 4 weeks, but everyone in it was picked for being stressed.
+A second study in 76 men with low T moved over 90% of them into the normal range, though without a placebo group.
+A pooled analysis backs a real but highly variable testosterone increase.
+Most of the supporting trials are small (under 100 people), and the fertility data is promising but early.
+Below is what each of those findings actually means for you.

-The exercise performance evidence is weaker and inconsistent.
-Small trials show modest cortisol reduction but no reliable changes in body composition or athletic performance.
+For exercise and physique, the evidence is thinner and less consistent.
+Small trials show a modest dip in cortisol but no reliable change in body composition or athletic performance.
+If muscle is your goal, this is not the lever.

 Does It Work?
 The Evidence